scott-fryxell/scott-fryxell.github.io/content/articles/apple-home-screen-monopoly.md

 ---
 date: 2023-02-16
 img: Scott_Fryxell_Wednesday, January 25 at 1_35 PM.svg
-description: For developers trying to exist outside walled gardens the home screen is the fulcrum that enforces apple's monopoly.
+description: For developers trying to exist outside walled gardens the home screen is the fulcrum that enforces Apple's monopoly.
 ---

 On iOS, all web apps launched from the home screen have to execute within a webkit rendering context.